Zymbit-Docs/docs/content/tutorials/digital-wallet/wallet-example/index.md

 ## What is the Zymbit Embedded Hardware Wallet?

-Zymbit Embedded Hardware Wallet functionality is available in Zymbit products, HSM6 and SCM (soon).
+Zymbit Embedded Hardware Wallet functionality is available in Zymbit products, HSM6 and SCM.
 These products are designed to easily integrate into IoT and blockchain appliances that manage large numbers of keys and/or participate in blockchain and crypto transactions.

 The core features of Zymbit Embedded Hardware Wallets are:
  * BIP32 – Hierarchical Deterministic Wallet
  * BIP39 – Master Seed Mnemonic Code Generator
  * BIP44 – Multi-Account Hierarchy Support
- * SLIP39 – Shamirs Secret Sharing [See example](https://docs.zymbit.com/tutorials/digital-wallet/slip39-example/)
+ * SLIP39 – Shamirs Secret Sharing [See example](../../../tutorials/digital-wallet/slip39-example/)
- * [APIs](https://docs.zymbit.com/api/) for secure easy integration with host computer (Python, C, C++)
+ * [APIs](../../../api/) for secure easy integration with host computer (Python, C, C++)
  * Dedicated secure hardware with tamper protection and response.